Dash0 acquires Polar Signals

 Set guardrails to control what Agent0 can do when your automation runs.
 Guardrails ensure automations are safe, predictable, and only perform the actions you intend.

-Guardrails settings showing network access, tools, timeout, and concurrency options
+Guardrails settings showing network access, tools, timeout, concurrency policy, max parallel runs, debounce, and credit budget options

 Network Access